NVIDIA/NeMo-RL/docs/debugging.md

 This guide explains how to debug NeMo RL applications, covering two scenarios.
 It details debugging the main driver script by setting the RAY_DEBUG=legacy environment variable, and outlines the procedure for debugging distributed Ray worker/actor processes using the Ray Distributed Debugger within a SLURM environment.
 ## Debugging in the Driver Script

-You will notice that setting breakpoints in the driver script (outside of `@ray.remote`), will not pause the program.
-To enable this behavior, you should set the `RAY_DEBUG` environment to legacy:
+By default, setting breakpoints in the driver script (outside of  `@ray.remote`) will not pause program execution when using Ray.
+To enable pausing at these breakpoints, set the environment variable to `RAY_DEBUG=legacy`:

 ```sh
 RAY_DEBUG=legacy uv run ....